Hossdaboss405/Airline-Manager-4-Bot/README.md

 This bot is currently DONE with development and its functionality is PERFECT.
 It can currently automate the following tasks:
 - [x] Toggles for all auto functions
 - [x] Departing all planes
-- [x] Better autoprice when setting up new routes wotks for cargo and pax
+- [x] Better autoprice when setting up new routes works for cargo and pax
 - [x] Auto-start Marketing campaign
 - [x] Buy fuel at low price
 - [x] Buy CO2 quotas at low price